MeteoSwiss/flexpart/README.meteoswiss.md

     ulimit -s unlimited

-To run without spack, load modules as provided in CSCS.env
+To run without spack, load modules as provided in `CSCS.env`.

     .
 CSCS.env

 Run flexpart with

     ./FLEXPART

 or

     ./FLEXPART_MPI